Rnd-Guy/OpenGL-projects/README.md

 # OpenGL-projects

-Small projects made while learning OpenGL.
+Small projects made while learning OpenGL (3.3).
 Each project is made using GLFW for window management, GLEW for OpenGL extension management, GLM for OpenGL maths and stbi_image.h for image loading.

 The core of most of the projects were created while following the tutorials found at [LearnOpenGL](http://learnOpenGL.com).